By Giuseppe Verdi

 The pre-opera talk begins at 6:40 pm before the 7:30 pm Friday and Saturday evening performances.
 The Sunday matinee pre-opera talk begins at 1:10 pm before the 2:00 pm curtain.

-Stay after the Sunday matinee performance for a Talk-Back.
+Stay after the Saturday and Sunday performances for a Talk-Back.
 Once the curtain falls, there will be a 10-minute break, then join us in the front of the Dress Circle section where you can ask questions of the stars and cast (subject to availability), and find out what really happened onstage and backstage during the performance!

 Andriana Chuchman